themikejr/worldview-blog-tools/_posts/2018-12-27-how-does-dns-work.markdown

 ### `A`  Records

 `A` records are described as providing "a host address" in [RFC 1035](https://tools.ietf.org/html/rfc1035). `A` records are the meat and potatoes(?) of DNS.
 The provide a simple mapping from a name to an IP address.

+---

+Did I get something wrong?
+Is there another subset of DNS functionality that needs to be explained?
+Let me know in the comments.